bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

 By this point the project itself is set up an can be built locally.
 However it cannot yet be installed to the system.
 For this we specify where to install by using the [`install` command](https://cmake.org/cmake/help/latest/command/install.html).

-First cmake needs to know which targets to install `TARGETS ${PROJECT_NAME}` again using the variable `${PROJECT_NAME}` which we used in `add_library` above to create the target for the libary.
+First cmake needs to know which targets to install `TARGETS ${PROJECT_NAME}`, again using the variable `${PROJECT_NAME}` to the target to install.
-Next an `EXPORT` target is defined.
-This tells cmake to create a Cmake-file containing instrcutions to import the specified targets later from the installation path.
-The name of our EXPORT target is `SI_Targets`, again using the variable.
+The`EXPORT` associates the installation with an export-form named `SI_Targets`, built again using the variable.
+This export is defined later in an `install(EXPORT...)` call.

-Next the folders for the installation artifacts are set.
+Next the folders for the installation-artifacts are set.
 The folder names are relative to what the user defines in the `CMAKE_INSTALL_PREFIX` variable.

-* `ARCHIVE` - All files that are neither executables, libraries (.so), header files or executables.
+* `ARCHIVE` - All files that are neither executables, shared libraries (.so), header files or executables.
 * `LIBRARY` - All shared libraries (.so/.dll) files, tyically all binaries produced by a `add_library` call
-* `RUNTIME` - All executables build by an `add_excutable` call
+* `RUNTIME` - All executables built by an `add_excutable` call
 * `INCLUDE` - All public header files.
 For our header only library these are all files.

  Technically for a header only library only the `INCLUDES` would be needed, but it is good practice to supply the other locations as well.

 ```cmake
 install(TARGETS ${PROJECT_NAME}